 River City Cafe

 (American - Burgers)

 A local favorite that touts its highly-regarded burgers, River City Cafe represents the archetypical beachside burger stand, but with some serious culinary chops.
-Several of their burger options, like the Nacho Crunch Burger and the Fried Mac & Cheese Burger, seamlessly blend in bar food classics.
+Several of their burger options, like the Nacho Crunch Burger and the Fried Mac & Cheese Burger, seamlessly blend in bar food standards that you might expect to see on an appetizers menu.
 Feeling extra adventurous?
 The Peanut Butter Banana Burger puts a whole new twist on an American classic.
 Non-burger fans can check out a range of salads, classic sandwiches, and fresh seafood.
 When you’re done, the beach is only a stone’s throw away, so head over there to digest and soak up some Atlantic sun.